 Matched Betting Calculator

 Please use our friendly matched betting calculator if you need to calculate your matched betting lay stake or figure out how much profit you will make from your matched bets or arbs.
-Also, if you think you are not the only one which can benefit from this knowledge, please use the below links to share it.

 How to calculate your Qualifying Bet?